 - According to the new education policy colleges should march towards becoming a home to Professional and Vocational training.

-- As the new education policy plans to eliminate high stakes of board exams coaching institutes will need to rethink and redesign their educational offerings.
+- As the new education policy plans to eliminate the high stakes of board exams coaching institutes will need to rethink and redesign their educational offerings.

 - While the Board exams for Grades 10 and 12 will be continued, the existing system of Board and entrance examinations shall be reformed to eliminate the need for undertaking coaching classes.

-- As the policy directly tries to eliminate the need of undertaking coaching classes, from a business point of view coaching classes will have to create an appropriate need in the minds of their prospective students to not only excel in studies but in life as well.
+- As the policy directly tries to eliminate the need of undertaking coaching classes, from a business point of view coaching classes will have to create an appropriate need in the minds of their prospective students not only excel in studies but in life as well.

 View of the coaching institute fraternity

-We spoke to many private institutions regarding the impact of the education policy and most of them are of the opinion that the even though new education policy is a great initiative they don’t see a short term impact on their operations.
+We spoke to many private institutions regarding the impact of the education policy and most of them are of the opinion that the even though new education policy is a great initiative they don’t see a short-term impact on their operations.
 They believe that the coaching institute industry can benefit from it in the long run.